-Heed this true and scary cautionary tale: At a recent bachelor party, which involved (among other entertainments) a possibly illegal fireworks display, a disoriented groom-to-be stumbled in the woods while fleeing a vehicle that he and his buddies mistook for a police cruiser.
+At a recent bachelor party, which involved (among other entertainments) a possibly illegal fireworks display, a disoriented groom-to-be stumbled in the woods while fleeing a vehicle that he and his buddies mistook for a police cruiser.
 Flopping forward onto underbrush and brambles, the groom broke his fall with his wrists.
 The next morning, throbbing pain in his forearms necessitated an emergency-room visit and the application of air casts that strained the sleeves of the suit he wore during the wedding and reception.
-Worse yet, though the groom was completely clothed during the fireworks debacle, he developed—over two important thirds of his body—scalding poison oak.
+Worse yet, he developed—over two important thirds of his body—scalding poison oak.
 The newlyweds had to delay their honeymoon—for three months!

 Besides becoming greener, what can we do?
 First, learn to recognize vicious vegetation.
 This is harder than it sounds.
 Not all varieties of poison ivy have three leaves, for example.
-Local naturalists and sites, like the Centers for Disease Control and Prevention (CDC) website, provide photos and reliable guidelines.
+Sites like the Centers for Disease Control and Prevention (CDC) provide photos and reliable guidelines.
 Books such as A Field Guide to Poison Ivy, Poison Oak and Poison Sumac: Prevention and Remedies (Falcon) by Susan Carol Hauser and William L. Epstein are useful, too.

 Also, be aware that skin-to-plant contact isn’t the only route to oozing, itchy blisters.
 (This allergic reaction is called contact dermatitis.
 Only 15 percent of people are truly not allergic to toxic plants.
 Many people smugly believe they’re immune but develop painful reactions after repeated exposures.)
 Merely touching a trowel, your dog, or gardening gloves can produce contact dermatitis if these objects have urushiol on them.
 Urushiol retains its toxicity for up to five years!
 Never burn poison ivy, oak, or sumac plants.
 Particles in the smoke can cause severe lung irritation that will require immediate medical intervention.
 On a positive note: contact dermatitis doesn’t spread from touching oozing blisters.